|

 GIVEN IN UNION HALL, HORSEHEADS, BEFORE THE CIVIL WAR.

-given to writing doggerel rhymes, of which the following may be considered
+writing doggerel rhymes, of which the following may be considered a fair

 ‘Twas winter yet in sixty-one,